Offering Customer Financing: A Guide for Business Owners

 Many third-party providers streamline the customer financing process by offering online applications.
 The consumer can enter preliminary financial and credit information to see if they prequalify.
 Often, consumers may receive on-screen results in minutes.

-The Risks Of Customer Financing To Consider
+The Risks of Customer Financing to Consider

 Before offering financing to your customers, weigh these potential risks: